 The Kent and Medway Collaborative Outreach Programme (KaMCOP) consists of a group of universities and colleges that have come together to deliver targeted outreach across Kent and Medway.

-As the programme’s creative lead, UCA will be promoting creative subjects and progression through workshops, holiday clubs and 1:1 support with selected young people in Years 9 to 13.
+As the programme’s creative lead, UCA will be promoting creative subjects and progression through workshops, Holiday Clubs, Masterclasses and 1:1 support with selected young people in Years 9 to 13.

 As well as engaging young people in the region, UCA is working closely with target schools, tutors and communities to raise awareness and interest in creative subjects and pathways, while also emphasising the transferable nature of creative thinking and skills.